msuscens/Snail_Breeding/README.md

 Generation: Each snail token has a generation (Gen).
 When two snails are breed together then any new snails that are born will be of a later generation, eg. 2x Gen-0 snails breed to produce Gen-1 snails.

-THE ISSUE
+THE ISSUE - With ganache upon using pseudo-randomness within a function (that determines what functions are minted)
-1. Breed function executes the first time it is called, but on subsequent calls it reverts (for an unknown reason)
+1. The breed() function sometimes executes the first time it is called but other times it fails upon first call.
+On subsequent calls it reverts (for an unknown reason).
+The issue therefore lies when executing breed() with Ganache.
-2. This seems to be due to the pseudo-random outcome - ie. either 0, 1, or 2 new snails may be minted.
+2. This breed() revert seems to be due to breed's pseudo-random outcome - ie. either 0, 1, or 2 new snails may be minted as a result of calling breed to mate two snails.
-3. It is unclear to me why this is the case - similar breed functions that always creates 0, 1 or 2 new snails (instead of pseudo-randomly producing one of these results) all work correctly.
-I prove this with test functions:
+3. It is unclear why this revert occurs and why it sometime complete sucessfully.
+I've coded similar breed-like test functions that always creates 0, 1 or 2 new snails (ie. a fixed number of new tokens minted) and all work correctly.
+Hence I think I've proved that the issue is related to the pseudo-randomness of results in any execution of breed.
+These breed-like test functions are:
       i.   breedBothMatesFertilised(snailA, snailB)
       ii.  breedMateAFertilised(snailA, snailB)
       iii. breedMateBFertilised(snailA, snailB)
-    These 3 non-random functions always produce a specific number of newly minted snails and there associated Truffle tests all function correctly, ie. the test scripts:
+    These non-random functions always produce a specific number of newly minted snails and their associated Truffle tests, ie. the test scripts:
       i.
 04.snailToken_breedBothMatesFertilised_test.js
       ii.
 05.snailToken_breedMateAFertilised_test.js
       iii.
 06.snailToken_breedMateBFertilised_test.js
-    (These Tests are refactored copies of the breed() truffle tests: 02_snailToken_breed_test.js)
+    These Tests are refactored copies of the breed() truffle tests: 02_snailToken_breed_test.js.
+These test functions/test always pass, functioning as expected.

-    Similarly I created a test function breedToConceiveOnly(snailA, snailB) that breeds two snails to produce a pseudo-random conception result (as does breed()) but then completes without minting any snails.
+    Similarly I created another test function breedToConceiveOnly(snailA, snailB) that breeds two snails to produce a pseudo-random fertilisation/conception result (as does the breed() function) but then ends without minting any snails.
 It has an associated test script 03.snailToken_breedToConceiveOnly_test.js

-    All these test scripts function as expected.
+    This function / test script always passes and hence also always functions as expected.

+    Bottom line: All of these test functions/test-scripts function as expected.
+And hence I've checked the discrete parts of code (employed by breed) and all function as expected.
+The issue therefore is when breed() itself is executed that uses all these steps together - ie. pseudo-randomly determines which of the two snails conceive and then mints the appropraite number of newly conceived snail tokens.

     TEST RUN OUTPUT (Executing just these 4 truffle test files)

-    (Note under test "should allow suitable mates to breedToConceiveOnly" that for each of 3x calls the fertilisation/conceptions occure pseudo-randonly and hence typically give different conceptions for each run)
+    Note: Under test "should allow suitable mates to breedToConceiveOnly" that for each of 3x calls the fertilisation/conceptions occur pseudo-randonly and hence typically give different conceptions for each run.

       Contract: 03 SnailToken - Two snails breedToConceiveOnly (no new snails born/minted) Breed Snails: Both mates must be present